tlugger/oopsgenie/README.md

 ### Future functionality
-* Implement mathplotlib graphing for alerts over time
+* Implement matplotlib (or some other package) graphing for alerts over time
 * Wrap oopsgenie into a pip installable CLI tool

 ### Running